'Greyhound' Director Says Why Tom Hanks Movie Repeats Commands

-When Tom Hanks barks a command in Aaron Schneider’s World War II thriller “Greyhound,” you can bet that one of his underlings will swiftly repeat that order, something that happens so often in this procedural yet tense film, you’ll be swimming in Navy jargon by the film’s end.
+When Tom Hanks barks a command in Aaron Schneider’s World War II thriller “Greyhound,” you can bet that one of his underlings will swiftly repeat that order, something that happens so often that you’ll be swimming in Navy jargon by the film’s end.

-“Greyhound,” which debuts this Friday on Apple TV+, is a film about adhering to protocol and how that dependency is tested when lives are at stake.
-Hanks wrote the screenplay himself, and his character even explains how “repetition” helps to bring “hell down from on high.”
+“Greyhound,” which can currently be seen on Apple TV+, is a film about adhering to protocol and how that dependency is tested when lives are at stake.
+Hanks wrote the screenplay himself, and his character explains how “repetition” helps to bring “hell down from on high.”
 And in case you needed to hear it again, Schneider agrees that amplifying the repetitive, procedural nature of “Greyhound” was crucial in conveying that this is a matter of life and death.

 Also Read: 'Greyhound' Trailer: Tom Hanks Brings 'Hell Down From On High' in First Look at WWII Film (Video)